notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/16-Account-Management-Billing-Support.md

   - Pay per call
   - Pay per duration
 - **ECS:**
-  - EC2 Launch Type Model: No additional fees, you pay for AWS resources stored and created in your application
+  - EC2 Launch Type Model: No additional fees for using ECS, you pay for AWS resources stored and created in your application
 - **Fargate:**
   - Fargate Launch Type Model: Pay for vCPU and memory resources allocated to your applications in your containers